1100A Careers in Media. (1-0) Students engage in career exploration in the media professions.

 4319 Latinas/Latinos and the Media.
 (3-0) The course focuses on demographic developments related to Latinos in the US; their portraylas in the media; the effects of those portrayals; the history and current status of selected Latino-oriented media companies and organizations; and the role of the media in Latino politics.

 4320 Public Relations Campaigns.
-(3-0) Through classroom and internship, students learn the professional approach to traditional and electronic public relations and evaluate its function, value and limitations.
+(3-0) A comprehensive study of effective public relations in a modern society.
+Students learn the professional approach to the practice of public relations that includes internet applications and how to evaluate its function and value while applying ethical standards of conduct.
 Prerequisites: Full-major status, MC 4313.
 (WI)

 4330 Internship.
 (0-15) Requires 180 hours of off-campus experience, written contract with internship coordinator and portfolio of completed work.
-Students cannot gain more than three hours of credit for any combination of: MC 4130, 4230 and 4330.
+Students cannot gain more than six hours of credit for any combination of: MC 4130, MC 4230 and MC 4330.
 Prerequisites: Full-major status, good academic standing and appropriate sequence coursework.

 4336B Documentaries.
 (3-0) A course in reporting and production of comprehensive public affairs and feature stories for the electronic media.
 Prequisite: MC 3312 (WI)